 About the American Air Museum

-The transformed American Air Museum has now reopened to the public on Saturday 19 March.
+The transformed American Air Museum reopened to the public in March 2016.

 The new museum tells the story of two nations united through war, loss, love and duty, from the First World War to the present day.